smorovic/merger/hwtest/README.md

     END_OF_HERE_DOC

-Update the hard-coded paths of config files in the merger code so that the code works in your custom location.
+Update the hard-coded paths of config and log files in the merger code so that the code works in your custom location.
 Some of the absolute paths to the config files may not be necessary if you launch the scripts from the directory containing the code